CZ-NIC/knot-resolver/doc/gettingstarted-config.rst

 TLS server configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Today clients are demanding secure transport for DNS queries between client machine and DNS resolver.
+Knot Resolver supports secure transport for DNS queries between client machines and the resolvers, a feature whose popular demand is on the rise.
-The recommended way to achieve this is to start DNS-over-TLS server and accept also encrypted queries.
+The recommended way to achieve this is to start a DNS-over-TLS server and accept encrypted queries.

 First step is to enable TLS on listening interfaces: